-Some children will show signs of ASD by the age of two and will be diagnosed then.
+Some children will show signs of autism by the age of two and will be diagnosed then.
 Other may be diagnosed when they are older.
-The earlier ASD can be diagnosed the sooner therapy can begin.
-Early intervention has been shown to improve outcomes for children on the autism spectrum.
+The earlier autism can be diagnosed the sooner therapy can begin.
+Early intervention has been shown to improve outcomes for autistic children.

-It is not unusual for people on the autism spectrum to have reached adulthood without a diagnosis.
+It is not unusual for autistic people to have reached adulthood without a diagnosis.

-Sometimes people will discover some information about ASD that makes them think ‘That sounds like me.’
+Sometimes people will discover some information about autism that makes them think ‘That sounds like me.’
 They may then choose to talk to a health professional for a diagnosis, or they may not.

-You may choose to seek a diagnosis for suspected ASD if:
+You may choose to seek a diagnosis for suspected autism if:

-- you have been diagnosed with a mental health condition and/or intellectual disability during childhood or adolescence, but think that you may have ASD
+- you have been diagnosed with a mental health condition and/or intellectual disability during childhood or adolescence, but think that you may have autism

 - you have struggled with feeling socially isolated and different

-- your child or another family member has been diagnosed with ASD and some of the characteristics of autism sound familiar to you.
+- your child or another family member has been diagnosed with autism and some of the characteristics of autism sound familiar to you.

-If you wish to seek an assessment for ASD, you can:
+If you wish to seek an assessment for autism, you can:

 - talk to your GP – who may refer you to a psychologist or psychiatrist with experience in the assessment and diagnosis of autism

-- talk to a psychologist with experience in the assessment and diagnosis of autism (you do not need a referral from your GP to see a psychologist).
+- talk to a psychologist or psychiatrist with experience in the assessment and diagnosis of autism (you do not need a referral from your GP to see a psychologist).

 A psychologist or psychiatrist with experience in the assessment and diagnosis of autism will ask you about your childhood, and experiences at school and as an adult.
 They may also do some psychological or psychiatric testing.
 A speech therapist may also be consulted to assess your social communication skills.
 All of this information will be used to help make a diagnosis.

-The educational needs of students on the autism spectrum vary greatly.
+The educational needs of autistic students vary greatly.
 Intensive, specialised programs may be desirable for some students, while other students may be suited to mainstream programs.
-It will depend on the student’s learning need.
+It will depend on the student’s learning needs.

-Information about primary and secondary schooling for children on the autism spectrum can be found on the Amaze website.
+Information about primary and secondary schooling for autistic can be found on the Amaze website.

-The family members (parents and siblings) of someone on the autism spectrum are also likely to need some support.
-Having a child on the autism spectrum can have a significant effect on parents, who may react to the diagnosis in a variety of ways, including relief, shock, grief, anger and guilt.
+The family members (parents and siblings) of autistic individuals are also likely to need some support.
+Having an autistic child can have a significant effect on parents, who may react to the diagnosis in a variety of ways, including relief, shock, grief, anger and guilt.

-Feelings of stress, confusion and anxiety are also common in parents who are caring for a child on the autism spectrum.
+Feelings of stress, confusion and anxiety are also common in parents who are caring for an autistic child.
 It can be valuable for parents to consider joining a support group or participating in counselling.

 For more information visit the Better Health Channel page Autism spectrum disorder – tips for parents.

-Any link between immunisation and ASD has been completely discredited.
+Any link between immunisation and autism has been completely discredited.